 Praising the week’s star employees in the company newsletter or Slack channel is a simple way of recognizing great work.
 However, it’s also important to foster peer-to-peer and worker-to-manager recognition.
-Employee rewards and recognition software provides multiple solutions for remote teams to recognize effort higher up, lower down, and across in terms of company rank.
+Employee rewards software provides multiple solutions for remote teams to recognize effort higher up, lower down, and across in terms of company rank.
 A lot of these software solutions also convert recognition into tangible perks, such as shopping or meal vouchers.

 Are You Offering Remote Workers a Fair Salary?

 Whether you’re working with remote staff members, an in-house team, or a combination of the two, it’s important to pay your employees a fair salary.
 Thankfully, there are plenty of resources to use when calculating salary for your remote workers.